ftm5/Heart-Disease-Analysis/README.md

 **Introduction**

-This project uses a heart attack dataset to explore the relationships between various features and the occurrence of heart attacks.
-It applies data exploration techniques, visualizes correlations and distributions, and builds a machine learning model (Gaussian Naive Bayes classifier) to predict heart attack likelihood.
+This project uses a heart disease dataset to explore the relationships between various features and the occurrence of heart disease.
+It applies data exploration techniques, visualizes correlations and distributions, and builds a machine learning model (Gaussian Naive Bayes classifier) to predict heart disease likelihood.

 **Libraries and dataset**